Tarsal Tunnel Syndrome Treatment & Management

 The patient may be placed in either the supine or the lateral recumbent position to facilitate exposure of the medial aspect of the operative foot.
 Use of a pneumatic tourniquet is recommended.

 The medial plantar branch of the posterior tibial nerve should be identified and traced along the margin of the flexor sheath of the hallucis longus.
-The lateral branch should be followed into the abductor hallucis.
+The lateral branch should be followed distally and the deep fascia of the abductor hallucis released.
 Any fibrous bands that are noted to be constricting the nerves should be carefully released.

 After release, all the branches of the tibial nerve should be lying free of any fascial covering.
 The tourniquet should be deflated to observe for and control bleeding.
 A layered closure should be performed, including the subdermal layer but not the flexor retinaculum.
 The skin may be closed with sutures or staples; a drain is not necessary.
 In a tarsal tunnel release, a layer closure of the wound should be performed by taking care not to reapproximate the extensor retinaculum, because this is the most common cause of the entrapment neuropathy.